Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 \subsection{Decay estimate for \texorpdfstring{$D\phi$}{} near the horizon}

-We now prove the covariant derivative bound \eqref{Dephi} in Corollary~\ref{thm:near-horizon}.
-Fix $(v,w)$ with $2M<r(v,w)\le 3M$ and consider the unit $v$--slab $\{\bar v\in[v-1,v]\}\times\mathbb S^{2}$ at fixed $w$.
+We now prove the covariant derivative bound \eqref{Dephi} in Corollary~\ref{cor:near-horizon}.
+Fix $(v,w)$ with $2M<r(v,w)\le 3M$ and consider the unit $v$-slab $\{\bar v\in[v-1,v]\}\times\mathbb S^{2}$ at fixed $w$.
 Applying the Sobolev inequality on this slab to the components of $D\phi$ in the stationary frame yields

 The first three terms on the right-hand side are controlled directly by the commuted redshift energy estimate of Proposition~\ref{prep9}.
-In particular, they contribute at most a factor $(1+(\frac{\wplus}{\vplus})^{2})\,\mathcal{E}$, where $\mathcal{E}$ is the bootstrap energy.
+They contribute at most a factor $(1+(\frac{\wplus}{\vplus})^{2})\,\mathcal{E}$, where $\mathcal{E}$ is the bootstrap energy.